Tasman District: Name

 Tasman Bay, the largest indentation in the north coast of the South Island, was named after Dutch seafarer, explorer and merchant Abel Tasman.
 He was the first European to discover New Zealand on 13 December 1642 while on an expedition for the Dutch East India Company.
 Tasman Bay passed the name on to the adjoining district, which was formed in 1989 largely from the merger of Waimea and Golden Bay counties.

 History

 According to tradition, the Māori waka Uruao brought ancestors of the Waitaha people to Tasman Bay in the 12th century.
 Archaeological evidence suggests that early Māori settlers explored the region thoroughly, settling mainly along the coast where there was ample food.

 The succession of tribes into the area suggests considerable warfare interrupted the settlement process.
-Around 1828, Ngati Toa (under Te Rauparaha) and the allied northern tribes of Ngāti Rārua and Ngāti Tama started their invasion of the South Island.
+Around 1828, Ngāti Toa (under Te Rauparaha) and the allied northern tribes of Ngāti Rārua and Ngāti Tama started their invasion of the South Island.
 They took over much of the area from Farewell Spit to the Wairau River.